Halifax Transit: Fares and passes

 Halifax Transit has four main fare categories: Adult (18 years & up), Senior (65+ years), Child (13 – 17 years), and Student (for full-time students with valid student photo ID card).
 Anyone with a ticket, pass or transfer for the regular service can pay the difference in cash fare to use the more expensive Regional Express (MetroX) service.
 Monthly passes allow for unlimited use of ferries and buses, and are sold through various channels including municipal service centres, drug stores, some supermarkets, and the convenience store at the Bridge Terminal.

 Digital tickets and passes can be purchased using HFXGO, the agency's free mobile fare payment app.
 Launched on November 2, 2023, the app is available for Android and iOS devices.
-Digital tickets or passes must be shown to the bus driver upon boarding, or to the ferry terminal attendant.
-In the future, Halifax Transit intends to introduce fare validators on transit vehicles as well as contactless reloadable smart cards.
+Initially, digital tickets or passes had to be shown to the bus driver or ferry terminal attendant upon boarding.
+Fare validation machines have since been installed at ferry terminals and on buses.

 A Canadian National Institute for the Blind (CNIB) identification card can be used to obtain free travel on Halifax Transit's buses and ferries.
 A university student bus pass (called U-pass) is available to students of Saint Mary's, Mount Saint Vincent, King's College, Dalhousie, Nova Scotia Community College (Halifax campuses) and Nova Scotia College of Art and Design.
 The cost is included in tuition fees.
 Halifax Transit offers a low-income bus pass sold for 50 per cent of the regular price to eligible applicants.

 In 2021, Halifax Transit launched a pilot program to provide high school students with free transit passes.
 The program aims to provide youth with convenient transportation and encourage the use of public transit.
 The program is currently being piloted at all schools in the HRCE, and CSAP schools in the Halifax Regional Municipality, as well as for home-schooled students in the region, namely Dartmouth High School, École Mosaïque, École du Sommet, and Prince Andrew High School.
 In November 2022, council voted to expand the program to four Dartmouth junior high schools.

 Transfers are issued upon request on all Halifax Transit buses and ferries.
 A transfer allows the user to transfer between multiple conventional route buses and ferries travelling in any direction without having to pay an additional fare.
 A transfer also allows users to transfer to MetroX buses at a reduced fare.
 Transfers are valid for 90 minutes after the last scheduled stop on the current run of the route where it was issued.
 Holders of a valid XPass (the monthly pass for the MetroX) do not require transfers.